-Newman is involved in collaborative provision and has extended its accreditation agreements with Halesowen College, Dudley College, Solihull College, Bournville College, Markfield Institute of Higher Education, Queen's Ecumenical Foundation and South & City College, as well as with Northern Guild and ForMission College.
+The University continues to develop and maintain partnerships with a number of academic partners these include the collaborative provision with Halesowen College, Solihull College, South and City College, Birmingham, Markfield Institute of Higher Education, Queen's Ecumenical Foundation, Christ the Redeemer College, as well as with Northern Guild and ForMission College.
 Newman is now working in partnership with two school-centred initial teacher training (SCITT) consortia in Cornwall and Northamptonshire as their PGCE provider, thereby contributing to teacher supply across the country.
-In addition, Newman now has a formal partnership agreement with Aston University, supporting their undergraduates to progress to Primary and Secondary PGCE places at Newman, in addition to a similar informal agreement with Coventry University.
-Additionally, Newman is also working in joint delivery of programmes with Evolve, a social enterprise company, Ludwigsburg Protestant University, and Birmingham Pupil and School Support, all of which serve as important partnerships for the University.
+In addition, Newman has a formal partnership agreement with Aston University, supporting their undergraduates to progress to Primary and Secondary PGCE places at Newman, in addition to a similar informal agreement with Coventry University.